takeshixx/advent-calendar-2020/xmas-socks/README.md

 docker-compose up --build
 ```

-The sock server is exposed on TCP port 24.
+The SOCKSs server is exposed on TCP port 4.
+You can change it in the ``docker-compose.yml`` file.

 ## Build without Docker